This is a long (3k) word blog post.

 - NHS England has ordered this new service to be up and running everywhere in England by April 2019.
 It is based on a revamped NHS 111 service that hands patients off to a phone- and digital-technology based Clinical Advice Service.
 This aims to complete the consultation without referral to other services.

-- This Integrated Urgent Care Service (described as the “front door to the NHS” ) copies USA multi-partner urgent care services provided by Medicare and is key to the Accountable/Integrated Care drive to replace skilled NHS staff with the products of life sciences and digital technology companies.
+- This Integrated Urgent Care Service (described as the “front door to the NHS” ) copies USA multi-partner urgent care services provided by Medicare and is key to the Accountable/Integrated Care drive to replace skilled NHS staff with digital technology – to the profit of life sciences and digital technology companies.

 - The Integrated Urgent Care Service will fundamentally restrict patients’ direct access to a whole range of NHS services and will benefit the corporate profits of digital technology companies – not patients or NHS staff.

 - There is little or no evidence from the West Yorkshire Urgent and Emergency Care “Vanguard” that it will work.

 The cost cutting “all hours” Integrated Urgent Care Service is the means of controlling and restricting patients’ access not only to A&E and ambulance services – but to their own primary and community health services.
 It fails to provide any continuity of care for patients, and focusses largely on phone consultations followed by self care.

 “I cannot figure out the reason to justify the need for this change.
 Why is NHS England enforcing standardisation of out of hours?
 And it isn’t all out of hours – some bits point to access to same day appointments with a GP.

 At our GP practice, we have 111 slots cropping up on our afternoon lists which are supposed to be emergency appointment triage.
 Now I’ve read the Integrated Urgent Care specification, I imagine this is why.

 In my experience, patients booked in so far are not appropriate and one child was not even our patient had been booked with the wrong details as a totally different patient!”